rimarque/CPP-Modules/README.md

 Insert index 5: S {3 8 20 30 40 55 99 109}
 Insert index 4: S {2 3 8 20 30 40 55 99 109}
 ```
 Has you can see in the example, we choose the index of pend we want do insert and then we go backwards in the pend sequence inserting the numbers one by one into the first (2^x)-1 numbers of S.

 🔍 ### **Detailed insertion explanation**

-If you are still confused I will try my best to explain step 5.1 at a deeper level.
+If you are still confused I will try my best to explain step 5.2 at a deeper level.

 We will use notation like p1, p2, p3 to describe the numbers in pend, and s1, s2... to describe the numbers in S (where p1 and s1 are the first numbers of each sequence).

-After step 4 we have two sequences: S (witch is sorted, and contains the highest numbers of each pair) and pend (witch is unsorted, and contains the smallest numbers if each pair).
+After step 4 we have two sequences: S (witch is sorted, and contains the highest numbers of each pair) and pend (witch is unsorted, and contains the smallest numbers of each pair).
 Such as: p1 < s1; p2 < s2; p3 < s3; p4 < s4; and so on...

 Now we have to insert, one by one, the numbers in pend into S, until S contains all N numbers in ascending order.